sumayyah-rahman/STAGE-Audra-Langues/README.md

 Already completed:
 - structure of the student portal;
 - first version of the conversational widget;
-- teacher portal base;
 - student-side session logic.

 Coming soon:
 - full integration of the conversational API;
 - connection to real data;
-- finalization of the teacher mode;
 - improvement of voice mode management;
 - overall stabilization of the application.